 The text these models generate is only one aspect of an email message.
 Comprehensive email security solutions consider multiple factors beyond the body text, such as risky URLs, malicious attachments and unusual communication patterns.
 It’s important to note that systems like ChatGPT can only create email text and perhaps HTML formatting—but they can’t send full emails from impersonated infrastructure.

 The use of DMARC for sender authentication remains an effective tool for thwarting impersonation attempts.
 To gain a deeper understanding of how different elements of an email can be used to improve detection, watch our webinar on AI and ML in our detection pipeline.
-Proofpoint remains a formidable defense against AI-generated phishing threats.
+Proofpoint remains a formidable defence against AI-generated phishing threats.

 While free-to-use services like ChatGPT have made transformer-based models publicly available, Proofpoint has been using transformer models in our products for years.
 Without delving too deeply into the technicalities, it’s important to note that transformer models can handle input sequences of varying lengths and accurately represent intricate relationships between words in a sequence.